vinterskogen/vimconfig/README.md

 needs of the backend developer writing in PHP.
 It's a starting point to discover how VIM can be configured to implement a number IDE-specific features.

-Assumed, that you allready have some basic expirience with Vim.
-If you are new to Vim's pay attention to [Vim Novice](http://derekwyatt.org/vim/tutorials/novice/) series by Derek Wyatt, in which a bunch of essential basics of Vim is extremely good explained.
+Assumed, that you allready have some basic experience with Vim.
+If you are new to Vim pay attention to [Vim Novice](http://derekwyatt.org/vim/tutorials/novice/) series by Derek Wyatt, in which a bunch of essential basics of Vim is extremely good explained.